 For each vulnerable population you choose, the IRB is required to ask additional questions regarding the protection of these groups.

 - Pregnant woman/fetus should only be checked if the study focuses on this group.
 If they are incidental to the study, do not check this group.

-- Other option may include the recruitment of employees by their supervisors, etc.
+- Other options may include the recruitment of employees by their supervisors, etc.